arijitsinha80/hid-sp18-405/hadoop/hadoop-python-docker-sentiment/README.md

 Result of each iteration will be written to each line of a text file at

 		 ./benchmark-swarm/(#OFWORKERS)_worker.txt

+	Note: due to the complication of different physical nodes, sometimes one node could be pulling images from docker-hub and causing delay in start-up of datanodes thus ignored by the namenode.
+In this case, the web interface at http://149.165.150.XX:8088/cluster will show 0 datanode and one need to use ctrl+C to stop the script, remove the stack and rerun the command, the previous successful results will be saved.

+		ctrl + c
+		./swarm-down.sh
+		./benchmark-swarm.sh (#ITER) (#OFWORKERS)

 * Pseudo-distributed cluster with (#ITER) iterations